thegetty/intrometadata/source/glossary.html.md

 interoperability

-The ability of different information systems to work together, particularly in the correct interpretation of data semantics and functionality. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">semantic interoperability</span>.
+The ability of different information systems to work together, particularly in the correct interpretation of data semantics and functionality.
+See also <span class="Helv-Lt-Std-Bold-Cond">semantic interoperability</span>.

-invisible web <span class="Helv-Lt-Std-LT-Cond-Ital">See</span> <span class="Helv-Lt-Std-Bold-Cond">hidden web</span>.
+invisible web See <span class="Helv-Lt-Std-Bold-Cond">hidden web</span>.

 item